Conecta Fiction Unveils Co-Production Project Line-Up

 Part inspired by real events, “El Palmar” (Apocryphal), an example of Spanish noir, tracks a Belfast homicide squad officer, Anne Keane, who travels to Seville to investigate the stomach-churning murder of an Irish bishop in a religious sect.
 With echoes of “The Name of the Rose,” Dan Brown, and indeed “The Bridge,” “El Palmar” is backed by Spain’s Emotion Media and Area de Television y Notices (ATN).

-Produced by Elephant, the most established of French production companies presenting projects in Santiago, the central question asked by the true events-inspired “The Florence Cassez Case” is whether the heroine, French citizen Florence Cassez, really forged her own destiny or was a passive victim of events.
-Sentenced in 2007 to 60 years for kidnapping and organized crime, the series offers to tell portray “the true story, its context and its heroine.”
+Produced by Elephant, the most established of French production companies presenting projects in Santiago, the central question asked by the true events-inspired “The Florence Cassez Case” is whether the heroine, French citizen Cassez, really forged her own destiny or was a passive victim of events.
+Sentenced in 2007 to 60 years for kidnapping and organized crime, the Cassez Case series offers to portray “the true story, its context and its heroine.”

-Just the second edition of an event which looks set to one more attract top TV executives from Latin America, plus a larger turnout from Spain, France and Germany, the 2nd Co-Pro Series underscores new two trends for the forum: Renovation in an ever more cosmopolitan French fiction production sector; Spain’s burgeoning new drama series production ecosystem.
+Just the second edition of an event which looks set to once more attract top TV executives from Latin America, plus a larger turnout from Spain, France and Germany, the 2nd Copro Series underscores new two trends for the forum: Renovation in an ever more cosmopolitan French fiction production sector; Spain’s burgeoning new drama series production ecosystem.

 The presence of three French projects, one from Germany, plus a focus on Germany, gives this year’s Conecta Fiction a far more European thrust.